 The ERMC is based on attendance of research teams.
 The research groups should apply their attendance as a group of one (1) senior and maximum three (3) junior researchers (maximum group size is four (4) persons).
 The senior researcher in the group should be an ESPID member.
 Everyone is expected to attend the full ERMC programme.

-The 15th ERMC will take place in Lisbon, Portugal on 8th & 9th May 2023, dates to be confirmed with an evening dinner being held on 8th May 2023.
+The 16th ERMC will take place in Tel Aviv, Israel on 20th & 21st May 2024, with an evening dinner being held on 20th May 2024.
 Invited participants are expected to attend both days as well as the evening dinner.

 4. Financial support

 - All junior ESPID members participating in the ERMC will benefit from free registration to the ESPID Annual Meeting.

 - Up to 7 successful applicants will benefit from free registration, travel and accommodation (if applicable) subject to the ESPID reimbursement rules.

 All applications must apply via the annual meeting website

 - A short summary (max. one page, A4) of current research interests of the group